JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 "Not here"
 ```
 ---
-# QuDirac Objects as Data Structures
+# DiracNotation Objects as Data Structures
 ---

-Under the hood, QuDirac's `Ket` and `OuterSum` types use `Dict`s to map labels to coefficients.
+Under the hood, DiracNotation's `Ket` and `OuterSum` types use `Dict`s to map labels to coefficients.

 There are few important things to keep in mind when working with these structures: